Critical Obligations in Defining and Managing the Scope of Advice, Including Out-of-Scope Risks

 A recurring audit issue is the failure to clearly articulate out‑of‑scope risks in both file notes and the SoA, which can undermine the overall defensibility of the advice provided.
 Where appropriate, auditors also expect to see out‑of‑scope matters flagged for future review or referral, demonstrating that the adviser has taken a sufficiently holistic view of the client’s position.

-Scope of advice deficiencies remain one of the most common drivers of adverse audit findings.
+The scope of advice deficiencies remains one of the most common drivers of adverse audit findings.